cargo2nix/cargo2nix/examples/2-bigger-project/README.md

 }:
 ```

-This should be identical to the function declaration used in the Hello World
+This should be identical to what we did in the Hello World project from earlier.
-project from earlier.
-Likewise, we declare the function body to also be a `let`
-block with almost identical contents as well:
+Likewise, we define the function body with almost identical contents as well:

 ```nix
 let